nonescz/turris-user-docs/docs/basics/reforis/storage-plugin/storage-plugin.md

 connected to the router.

-Once the external storage is inserted, inside the _Storage_ tab in reForis in Prepare drives section, select where your persistent data should be stored and press the _Format & Set_ button.
+Once the external storage is inserted, inside the _Storage_ tab in reForis in the _Prepare drives_ section, select where your persistent data should be stored and press the _Format & Set_ button.

 ![Storage devices](devices.png)